- Docs

 CPU

-After startup, CPU will primarily be used to to marshal events through to their log sinks, mostly batching and making asynchronous HTTP calls.
-Logdriver also needs CPU to decrypt logging configurations, which it pulls on a 10 minute schedule.
-In order to allow events to be processed and sent out while decryption is taking place, a minimum of 2 CPUs should be given to the container.
+After startup, CPU will primarily be used to to marshal events through to their log sinks, mostly batching, making asynchronous HTTP calls, and writing to stdout.
+The TSL also needs CPU to decrypt logging configurations, which it pulls on a 10 minute schedule, and for database compaction.
+In order to allow events to be processed and sent out while CPU bound background tasks are taking place, a minimum of 2 CPUs should be given to the container.

 We recommend 2 CPUs as a default for most use cases.